Spend 5 Minutes To Learn

 On moneylines, even if it can happen, the chances of a push are really slim.
 There are no ties in the NBA, NHL, and MLB.
 The NFL had one tie in 2019, two in 2018, and none in 2017.
-The chances of pushing a bet when betting on moneylines is really small.
+The chances of pushing a bet when betting on moneylines are really small.

 Some sports where ties are more likely—like soccer—offer three-way betting.
 You can bet on either side of the game, or even bet that the result will be a tie.
 In a three-way moneyline, if you pick a team to win, a push will result in a loss, not in a refund.

-In the end, a push is not a loss, and not a win, but it’s not a bad result.
+In the end, a push is not a loss and not a win, but it’s not a bad result.
 It gives you a free data point to consider, though.
 Of course, that only holds if your sportsbook refunds the pushes.